 Fresh and pure Ghee releases a nutty flavor and shows a granular structure.
 If the ghee becomes rancid or somehow compromised in its quality, the look of the ghee may not change but the flavor will never remain the same as fresh ghee.
 So by smelling the product you will be able to sense its wholesome quality.

 You can test the purity of ghee by using an easy method.
 If you heat one teaspoon of ghee and it turns into a brown color, it is a pure product.
 But after melting if it retains a yellowish color, the ghee is adulterated and contains impurity.
+If ghee look like yellow, it is clarified butter.
+With its caramelized color, it is called ghee.

 Here the look and smell of cow ghee are explained.
 Grass-fed cow milk made grass-fed cow ghee looks extra yellow because of the high quantity of beta carotene in the grass-fed cow milk.